eggheadio/eggheadio-course-notes/simplify-react-apps-with-react-hooks/readme.md

 <p align="center"><img src="https://d2eip9sf3oo6c2.cloudfront.net/series/square_covers/000/000/263/full/EGH_SimplifyHooks_Final.png" width="200"></p>

+## About 🔍

 These notes are intended to be used and studied in tandem with Kent C. Dodds' [Simplify React Apps with React Hooks](https://egghead.io/courses/simplify-react-apps-with-react-hooks) egghead course.
+They contain the same structure as the transcriptions, along with additional rewrites, links to resources, and personal takes on the lesson.
+Feel free to submit additions to these notes, but please don't remove anything (unless we messed up or misunderstood something).

+Generally, there is one document for each lesson in the course.
+If there are related lessons, the notes will be in the same document.

 This course talks about how to refactor your existing application using React hooks and Suspense.
 In this course, [Kent](https://egghead.io/instructors/kent-c-dodds) takes an already existing [codebase](https://github.com/kentcdodds/react-github-profile) (with class based components) and tries to refactor and simplify it to functional components.

-Right below is the intended outcomes of the course, these are the skills and knowledge you will learn that you can take to any application to use.

 ## What you'll learn 💪